alexz12948/alexz12948/README.md

 ## Hiya!
 I'm Alex!!

-I just recently graduated from Tufts and will start working at Meta in the fall.
+I just recently graduated from Tufts and will work at Five Rings Captial in April.
 I am just playing around with features on GitHub that I never had an opportunity to! :smile:

 ### A little bit about me